GM In-Depth

 (DEFRA/Govt briefing)

-- http://webarchive.nationalarchives.gov.uk/20080306073937/http://www.defra.gov.uk/environment/gm/fse/
+- https://webarchive.nationalarchives.gov.uk/20080306073937/http://www.defra.gov.uk/environment/gm/fse/

 - Results of Farm Scale Trials of GM crops Oct 2003